Vitamin B1: benefits, dosage, contraindications

 full-leaffull-leaffull-leaffull-leaf

-Thiamine pyrophosphate (or thiamine diphosphate, TPP) is involved in the breakdown of pyruvate whose accumulation leads to overproduction of lactates (toxic for all cells, particularly neurons and glial cells).
-TPP is also involved in the oxidative decarboxylation of pyruvate, a necessary step for acetylcholine formation (a neurotransmitter).
+Thiamine pyrophosphate (or thiamine diphosphate, TPP) is involved in the breakdown of pyruvate, the accumulation of which leads to an overproduction of lactate (toxic to all cells, but particularly to neurons and glial cells).
+TPP is also involved in the oxidative decarboxylation of pyruvate, which is a necessary step in the formation of acetylcholine (a neurotransmitter).
 Thiamine may also be involved in neuromuscular transmission.
-The pathological consequences of deficiencies and metabolic disorders of thiamine are divided into three syndromes: - Beriberi: a syndrome combining to varying degrees a sensorimotor polyneuropathy and an acute dilated cardiomyopathy. - Wernicke's encephalopathy (or Wernicke's syndrome, or Gayet-Wernicke): a relatively common syndrome combining, to varying degrees, confusion, oculomotor disturbances, and balance disorders. - Korsakoff syndrome: presents a characteristic pseudo-dementia tableau, generally irreversible.
-It usually occurs as a late complication of Wernicke's encephalopathy.
+The pathological consequences of thiamine deficiency and disorders of thiamine metabolism are divided into three syndromes: - Beriberi: a syndrome that, to varying degrees, combines a sensorimotor polyneuropathy and a (sub)acute dilated cardiomyopathy. - Wernicke encephalopathy (or Wernicke syndrome, or Gayet-Wernicke): a relatively common syndrome variably characterized by confusion, oculomotor disturbances, and balance disorders. - Korsakoff syndrome: produces a characteristic and generally irreversible pseudo-dementia.
+It usually occurs as a late complication of Wernicke encephalopathy.

 Usages associés